What to do when spring is in the air

 - As soon as you go indoors, rinse your eyes with saline drops and wash your hands well.

 - Use a damp mop, not a broom, to clean your floors.
 Dry sweeping will only push any pollen that’s settled back up into the air.

-When spring allergies strike, our Washington eye doctor offers treatment
+When spring allergies strike, our Washington, D.C. eye doctor offers treatment

 Some eye allergy symptoms can be managed well with over-the-counter drugs, especially if you have a mild case.
 Artificial tears eye drops are a great frontline treatment to keep your eye surface clean.
 Decongestant eye drops may also help, but use them sparingly and with caution – prolonged use can worsen your condition.